-School Property and Equipment as well as Personal Effects Left There by Students or other illegal or dangerous substances or materials, including searches conducted through the use of specially trained dogs.
+School Property and Equipment as well as Personal Effects Left There by Students

 School authorities may inspect and search school property and equipment owned or controlled by the school (such as lockers, desks, and parking lots), as well as personal effects left there by a student, without notice to or the consent of the student.
 Students have no reasonable expectation of privacy in these places or areas or in their personal effects left there.